shment7/kaggle-solutions/README.md

 4. Impute missing values - median for numeric features and most common value for categorical features.
 5. Perform one hot encoding.
 6. Use xgboost.
-7. Hyperparameters were chosen with optuna to minimize cross entropy loss.
+7. Hyperparameters were chosen with optuna to minimize cross entropy loss with 5 folds cross validation.

 Results: